 If equipped with lights, all boats must be able to display navigation lights between sunset and sunrise and in conditions of reduced visibility.

 Boats 16 feet or more in length must have properly installed, working navigation lights and an all-around anchor light capable of being lit independently from the red/green/white "running" lights.
-Item 10 - Pollution Placard:

-Boats 26 feet and over must display an oily waste "pollution" placard.
+PWC's must be off the water at sunset display a 5"x 8" oil waste "pollution" placard.